C.J. Abrams Player Props: Nationals vs. Mets

 Mets Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Mets pitching staff ranks 17th in MLB.
+- The 8.7 strikeouts per nine innings compiled by the Mets pitching staff ranks 18th in the league.

-- The Mets have a 4.16 team ERA that ranks 14th across all MLB pitching staffs.
+- The Mets' 4.20 team ERA ranks 15th among all league pitching staffs.

-- Mets pitchers combine to give up the fifth-most home runs in baseball (33 total, 1.4 per game).
+- The Mets rank 25th in baseball in home runs given up (34 total, 1.4 per game).

-- Butto will start for the Mets, his first of the season.
+- Senga (3-0) gets the starting nod for the Mets in his fifth start of the season.
+He has a 4.29 ERA in 21 2/3 innings pitched, with 25 strikeouts.

+- In his most recent appearance on Friday against the San Francisco Giants, the right-hander went five innings, allowing four earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.